ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 # Broken cryptographic algorithms are NOT RECOMMENDED

-The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068]
+The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068].

-The SHA-1 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [IACR-2019-459]
+The SHA algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [IACR-2019-459].

 # Examples